On this page:

 Their monthly payments are £355.50.

 Once the fixed rate ends the mortgage will revert to the Lenders Standard Variable rate, currently 8.24% which would mean the payment would then be £618.
-They could, however, remortgage to a new deal.
+However, at this stage they could remortgage to a new deal.

 This example is based on figures from a high street lender on 01/04/2024 and is for illustrative purposes only.